hms-dbmi/gehlenborglab-website/_publications/higlass-composable-linked-views-for-multiscale-visualization-of-genome-interaction-maps.md

   - alaleh-ahzir
   - jacob-luber
   - nils-gehlenborg

----
-We present HiGlass (http://higlass.io), a viewer for Hi-C and other genomic interaction maps that supports continuous zooming and panning for navigation across genomic loci and resolutions.
+---We present HiGlass (http://higlass.io), a viewer for Hi-C and other genomic interaction maps that supports continuous zooming and panning for navigation across genomic loci and resolutions.
 A key feature of HiGlass is synchronized navigation of multiple views showing matrices from different experimental conditions, types or cell lines.
 We demonstrate how user-defined view compositions of Hi-C and other genomic data can be used to efficiently identify salient outcomes of experimental perturbations and generate new hypotheses.